LANDSCAPE // WILDLIFE // THE ART OF SEEING

 - Pre-workshop Personal Skype Session – Before all of our destination workshops, you can benefit from a personal Q&A Skype session at your convenience with Andrew, to ask any questions you might have about your upcoming trip.
 This is immensely helpful to gat to know your instructor, and to making sure you feel prepared for the great adventure ahead.

 - Welcome Packet - You will receive your personalized welcome packet 2-6 weeks before the workshop with maps, helpful local info, nature facts, FAQ’s, technical photography information on what we will be discussing, a comprehensive list of what to bring, and more.

 - Park Related Fees – We believe in and support our National Parks system, so we are proud Commercial Use Authorization Permit holders with Grand Teton National Park!
-This provides us good standing with the Park and the rangers, and it helps to fund fantastic conservation projects that would not be possible without special use educators and their students!
+This provides us good, legal standing with the Park and the rangers, and it helps to fund fantastic conservation projects that would not be possible without special use educators and their students.
 So a portion of your tuition goes right back to help protect the park you love!

-- Numerous Guided Hikes – We may embark on at least one hike per day through the intensely beautiful landscape of the park and some surrounding areas.
+- Numerous Guided Hikes – Depending on the group fitness level, we may embark on one or two hikes per day through the intensely beautiful landscape of the park and some surrounding areas.
 We will explore the myriad flora and fauna of the ecosystems, shooting anything and everything in nature, discussing a wide range of photographic tips and techniques.